 Alabama Department of Corrections continues to fail to comply with federal judge’s mental health remedial orders

-After Judge Thompson issued the liability opinion declaring the mental health system “horrendously inadequate,” the court issued a series of remedial orders and injunctions requiring ADOC to make changes to address an array of systemic problems.
-More remedial orders are to come, as the SPLC continues to litigate outstanding areas of relief.
+After Thompson issued the liability opinion declaring the mental health system “horrendously inadequate,” the court issued a series of remedial orders and injunctions requiring ADOC to make changes to address an array of systemic problems.

-State contracts with Corizon Inc., despite the company failing every major health care audit
+State contracts with Corizon Inc., despite company failing every major health care audit

 Alabama had the most overcrowded prisons in the nation and spent one of the lowest amounts, per inmate, on health care.
 The prison system contracted with Corizon Inc. to provide medical care, and with MHM Correctional Services to provide mental health care.
 In 2012, when ADOC released a “Request for Proposal” for a new health care contract, applicants were scored on a 3,000- point scale.
 Out of a possible 3,000 points, contract price accounted for a possible 1,350 points.
 Qualifications and experience counted for only 100 points.